dhilt/vscroll/README.md

 },
 ```

 The `Workflow` will request data via `get` method.
-This particular Datasource sample implements an unlimited synchronous stream of data generated in runtime, but depends on the end App needs it can be limited or partially limited, asynchronous, index-inverted, Promise- or even Observable-based (instead of callback-based) etc.
+This particular Datasource sample implements an unlimited synchronous stream of data generated in runtime, but depends on the end App needs it can be limited or partially limited, asynchronous, index-inverted, powered with cache, Promise- or even Observable-based (instead of Callback-based) etc.

 Along with the `Workflow`, VScroll exposes method `makeDatasource` which can be used for creating Datasource factory, so the end Datasource might be instantiated via operator `new`: